NatLabRockies/AdaptiveComputing/README.md

 * `example_mask_1d` is similar to `example_1d` except that the objective function has been modified to return `NaN` for some input arguments to emulate an objective function that is ill behaved in some region of the sample space.
 The example demonstrates the masking capability, which is a robustness feature that is described below.
 * `example_query_1d` is similar to `example_1d` but after training the surrogate, it calls `query()` to evaluate the surrogate and dynamically run more simulations (and retrain) if the standard deviation (uncertainty) exceeds the user-specified limit.
 * `example_pickle_1d` is similar to `example_1d` but it saves the model as a pickle and then unpickles it.
 This is useful if you need to train a model and then load into memory at a later time.
 It pickles the model and all simulation evaluations.
+* `example_multifidelity_hero_1d` is similar to `example_multifidelity_1d` except that it uses the Hero task scheduler to run the low- and high-fidelity simulations on separate processes (and possibly on separate resources).
+See the section on Hero below for details.

 <!-- The following tutorial(s) are coming soon: -->